larryhastings/big/README.md

 line-terminating linebreak character.)

 `end` is the linebreak character that terminated the current line, if any.
+If the `s` passed in to `lines` is an iterator yielding strings, `end` will always be an empty string.

 `indent` is the indent level of the current line, represented as an integer.
 See `lines_strip_indent`.